 I personally only breed for the Giant Schnauzers and show in AKC conformation for championship titles and do all the health testing on them.
 Our AKC Giant Schnauzers have military super dog training started before their eyes even open.
 We have wonderful Giant Schnauzers that make great family pets as well as service dogs with on going training.
 This breed gets 70 to 100 pounds and they are truly gentle giants.
 Look on our Giant Schnauzer page for more info.
 I do also have a website that only shows my own dogs and no other breeder’s dogs if you want to only see info on my dogs.
 I’m the only breeder in our group that breeds for Giant Schnauzers and that is the only breed I personally work on.
 You can text or email me for the link to my personal website.

 In our breeder group I have friends and family that breed for Cockapoos, other mixes… Cockapoos and small poo mixes such as Yorkipoos, Maltipoos: They are very small, between 3-20 pounds full grown.
 So far most of these Cockapoo puppies have ended up being between 6-12 pounds as adults, but also get some smaller and larger ones on occasion.
 If you want the coat and size of a toy poodle but the build and playful nature of a Cocker Spaniel or maybe the calmness of a poodle, this is the dog for you.
 Because of the smaller sizes of Yorkies, Maltese, etc, Poo mixes with these breeds can be as tiny as 3pds on up in size of a large yorkie or large maltese… They display the positive characteristics you look for in a good family pet: great temperaments, hearty dispositions, low shedding, non-allergenic coats and a family pet that all ages can enjoy.
 Almost all poo mixes make great therapy dogs since they are smart enough to know how gentle or playful to be, to meet each person’s needs… Great all around dog and Hypoallergenic and shed free!
 Many people will use stud service from one of the tiny studs and their puppies are also listed on this site.
-All AVAILABLE Poo mixes can be seen on the AVAILABLE POOMIX and OTHER BREEDS page of our website.
 You are welcome to contact us for parent info on any puppy listed.
 Parents live as family pets in homes of family and friends that breed them and we all sale our pups on this website.
+Click link below to see puppies.

 Things to watch out for when buying a puppy:

 The number one thing to watch out for is back yard breeders, big commercial breeders, pet stores and puppy mills.
 Some people think if a breeder is licensed with the state it is a nice place to buy a puppy.
 NOT TRUE!
 Many breeders that are licensed have 50, 100, or sometimes even 200+ dogs that they are able to have by law as long as they feed and vet care for all as needed… Yes we are licensed with the state as every breeder should be to not be breaking the law if they sell puppies site unseen.
 I only keep 2 to 5 adult dogs at my home at a time so I do not have to be licensed, but since I bring puppies from other’s homes into my home, and send puppies to other states, I morally and legally should be and so I am.
 Do not buy from an unlicensed breeder that has more than 4 females, because they are dishonest by not licensing as a breeder to keep from having to pay taxes and be inspected.
 If they are dishonest this way, how honest will they be as a puppy seller down the road if something like sickness comes up with your puppy?????
 Also only buy from breeders that have a handful of dogs… We believe that a breeder that has any more than a handful of dogs can not give them the one on one attention they deserve in a loving family home… The breeders that have tons of dogs have to keep them in small cages all the time and so they live as unsocialized breeding machines, and not as beloved pets… We think this is the wrong way for a responsible breeder to be….
 ALWAYS go with the small licensed hobby breeder that has their dogs living in their home over these other breeders.
 One good way to tell a big commercial breeder is that not all their adult dogs are listed on their website.
 Or you can see that they have lots of dogs on their site and all supposedly live at their home/facility… Never believe a breeder that says they have over 10 dogs that live in their home with them… That is just not possible and if it were the home would smell and the dogs would not be well socialized… Here we are a group of friends and family that have dogs so even though it may look like we have lots of dogs on our site you have to consider we only have a handful each living with us.
 When looking for a breeder you should do your research and ask for contact info for past buyers for a purchase reference.
 You can look online to see if there are complaints on the internet from past buyers.
 Sometimes you might find one or two, even for a great breeder, because review sites will let anyone place a review, even if it is dishonest, but look at the content of the complaint and question the breeder about it.
 Look at how many complaints there are and compare them for similarities.
-Look at the explanation of the breeder to see if they tried to work with the buyer that had the issue… Sometimes buyers are not willing to work it out with the seller… A good breeder can show references and emails of past buyers so you can get feedback from past buyers, not just letters that have no contact info, but references that you can get in contact with and see how their dog has done over the years.
-I am always open to speak to you about the dangers of many breeders out there and am available 24/7 to talk and give advice even if you do not want one of our puppies but just want a honest breeders advice on where to look, what questions to ask, and what kind of person to buy from.
+Look at the explanation of the breeder to see if they tried to work with the buyer that had the issue or just ask the breedr straight out what they tried to do to fix the issue… Sometimes buyers are not willing to work it out with the seller… I’ve learned through the years you just can’t please everyone 100% of the time, and there are bad puppy buyers just as there are bad breeders out there.
+A good breeder can show references and emails of past buyers so you can get feedback from past buyers, not just letters that have no contact info, but references that you can get in contact with and see how their dog has done over the years.
+I and the other breeders I know on this site are always open to speak to you about the dangers of many breeders out there and am available 24/7 to talk and give advice even if you do not want one of our puppies but just want a honest breeders advice on where to look, what questions to ask, and what kind of person to buy from.

 Why Buy A Puppy From A (Small Hobby) Breeder?